The E-Myth Revisited

-The E-Myth Revisited: Why Most Small Businesses Fail and What to Do About It, by Micheal Gerber is on my list of required reading for any aspiring entrepreneur.
+The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It, by Michael Gerber is on my list of required reading for any aspiring entrepreneur.
 Having read the book several times now, the message speaks to me differently each time I read it.

 The author uses a narrative format to illustrate his concepts through a fictional conversation with the owner of a struggling pie restaurant.
 Gerber introduces us to the three personalities of an entrepreneur; the Technician, the Manager, and the Leader.
 I think one has to directly experience wearing many hats in a small company to fully appreciate the truth of those competing personalities.
 After explaining why neglecting any of the three personalities dooms a business to failure, primarily through abdication of the leader or manager role, Gerber proposes a solution - building a business as a franchise prototype.